sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The service is offered by a (semi-)governmental or public Service Provider.
 The Use Cases therefore explicitly covers Citizen-to-Government as well as Business-to-Government contexts.
 Note that business-to-government is not strictly limited to businesses, these may be other governmental organisations (inter-organizational) or internal service consumers (intra-organisational).
 This profile is not limited to these contexts, nor intended to exclude Business-to-Consumer and Business-to-Business contexts, but additional considerations may be applicable in those contexts.

 The Service Provider or OpenID Client requests either an identifier, attributes or both of an authenticated End-User from the OpenID Provider.
 As target End-User audiences are diverse, multiple types of identifiers can be supported.
-Supported Use Cases therefor span both identifiale and attribute-based authentication.
+Supported Use Cases therefore span both identifiale and attribute-based authentication.

 From an architectual standpoint, the Use Case can utilize a Client in the form of a hosted web-application, a mobile/native application or a browser based single-page-application (SPA).
 See [Section 4.1 Client Types](#client-types) for more details.